Calm Jittery Nerves in a Hurry

 To be jittery is to be nervous and tense.
 There are many reasons a person might feel that way.
 A student might feel nervous before taking a test.
 A wife might show signs of being uncomfortable while waiting for the results of a pregnancy test.
 A man might feel nervous while waiting for his car to be repaired.

-No matter what the reason is, people who are stressed might experience some of the same unpleasant feelings of being nervous, edgy, high-strung, jumpy or uptight.
+No matter what the reason is, people who are stressed might experience some of the same unpleasant feelings of being nervous, edgy, high-strung, jumpy, or uptight.
 They would do anything to make those feelings go away as soon as possible.

-When people are jittery, they might pace the floor, tap their feet or fingers.
+When people are jittery, they might pace the floor, and tap their feet or fingers.
 They might twirl their hair or bite their nails.
 However, those things might not provide immediate results, but there are some ways to calm jittery nerves in a hurry.

 Pay Attention to Your Breath

 Breathing exercises can help a person relax, and they can be done any time at any place.
 At first, the person might not feel comfortable, but if he keeps at it, he will get the hang of it and feel relaxed very quickly.

 There are many different types of breathing exercises, but a simple one is to take a deep, slow breath and exhale.
 Repeat the process one or more times.

 Dr. Mary Coussons-Read, professor of psychology and health and behavioral sciences and associate dean of the University of Colorado in Denver, suggests that if a person feels jittery and nervous, he should sit and take five or 10 deep breaths.
 She says this will calm jittery nerves immediately.